Rayan25062011/steggy/README.md

 ```
 New definitions:

-content: content is the content received by the website, if you enable it, it will show any terminal UI
+content: content is the content received by the website, if you enable it, it will show the content received

 headers: headers is an HTTP header you can use while getting some data